whatmakeart/modeling-and-fabrication/content/modules/14-3d-animation/14-07-3d-animation-project/index.md

 draft: false
 ---

+## 15 - 30 Second Animation in a 3D Environment

+Must be a ~15-30 second long video composed in Adobe Premiere using images created and rendered in Autodesk Maya.

+- Include multiple animated sequences from Maya.
+- Have a ball character, may include additional characters.
+- Have a structure, does not have to be a traditional narrative but must have story structure.
+- Use 3 different camera angles in Maya
+- Have multiple scenes.
+- Have UV mapped objects with textures created by you in Maya, Substance Painter, Photoshop or other image software.
+- Must show basic animation principles such as squash and stretch.
+- Include sounds created by you.
+- Include music from public domain or created by you.
+- Have animated text as credits or intro.

 ## 1. Make a List of Needed Assets

 After you make your storyboards, make a list of the items and settings for your animation.
 Is there a boat and water?
 Is there a box of donuts?
 Does the ball sit on a shelf?
 Think of the simple shapes and polygons that can start to make these objects.
 A box of donuts could start with a scaled cube and a bunch of torus primatives in it, a shelf is just multiple scaled cubes, a boat is a bit more complex but is an elongated cube with some vetecies moved around.